DiamondLightSource/graph-federation/docs/explanations/federation.md

 ## Schema Composition

-In order to compose the federated API each of the comprising services must supply a [Subgraph Schema](../references/terminology.md#subgraph-schema), which are then stitched together in order to form the [Supergraph Schema](../references/terminology.md#supergraph-schema).
-The Subgraph Schemas act as the source of truth for the API, whilst the composed Supergraph Schema is used by the Router to perform query planning, and by clients who are making requests against the federated API.
+In order to compose the federated API each of the comprising services must supply a [Subgraph Schema](../references/terminology.md#subgraph-schema), which are then stitched together in order to form the [Router Execution Config](../references/terminology.md#router-execution-config).
+The Subgraph Schemas act as the source of truth for the API, whilst the composed Router Execution Config is used by the Router to perform query planning.

-Subgraph Schema registration for the Graph is performed by adding a schema file to the [schema directory of the graph-federation GitHub repo](https://github.com/DiamondLightSource/graph-federation/tree/main/schema).
+Subgraph Schema registration for the Graph is performed by adding a schema file to the [schema directory of the graph-federation GitHub repo](https://github.com/DiamondLightSource/graph-federation/tree/main/schema) and updating [supergraph-config.yaml](https://github.com/DiamondLightSource/graph-federation/tree/main/supergraph-config.yaml).
 A continuous integration job will then build the Supergraph schema.

 ## Request Routing

-At run time a proxy service known as the Router receives API requests, plans queries according to the [Supergraph](../references/terminology.md#supergraph) schema, queries the appropriate services, and constructs the response.
+At run time a proxy service known as the Router receives API requests, plans queries according to the schema in the [Router Execution Config](../references/terminology.md#router-execution-config), queries the appropriate services, and constructs the response.
 The query planning stage allows the Router to optimally query the underlying service, taking into account any dependencies which may exist between services.

 An exemplary query sequence diagram is shown below, in which the queries to services B and C are dependent on the result of the query to service A.